jouwdan/tutors-final-project/README.md

 The Tutors Open Source Project is a collection of components & services supporting the creation of transformative learning experiences using open web standards.
 The project supports 3 complementary perspectives - the Learner, Educator & Developer experiences.
 It was originally developed by Eamonn de Leastar, beginning around 10 years ago as a python application with similar principles as it has today - ingesting markdown content to generate either a static site or a zip file which could be uploaded as a lab to Moodle.
 It has evolved over the past decade, keeping to the same principles, but has been adapted to use modern technologies.

-I initially approached Eamonn De Leastar, SETU Lecturer & the developer on Tutors, on the 3rd June 2021 with my intentions of setting up Tutors on my local machine in order to learn the codebase and update the user experience for the learner.
-Since then I have actively worked on the project.
+In the summer of 2021, on the 3rd of June, I approached Eamonn De Leastar, a SETU lecturer and the developer of Tutors, with the intention of setting up the Tutors software on my local machine.
+My goal was to familiarize myself with the codebase and improve the user experience for learners.
+From that point on, I actively participated in the project, working on it consistently.
 Although it is unorthodox, I organically onboarded to the Tutors project early on in the course, and as a result grew as a developer because of Tutors and built something that I am proud of.

 ## Objectives